wlcg-soc-wg/pocketsoc/README.md

 ### Troubleshooting

 - If containers don't start properly, `Ctrl-C` to stop containers, and re-run `docker-compose up` (particularly if you see error messages like "could not connect to database")
-- Make sure you're in the `docker-soc-demonstrator` directory proper - there are other `docker-compose.yml` files in the `misp-docker` subdirectory (the XME misp-docker repo) and `docker-elk` subdirectory, but we override this with different network settings to make our cluster work.
+- Make sure you're in the `PocketSOC` directory proper - there are other `docker-compose.yml` files in the `misp-docker` subdirectory (the XME misp-docker repo) and `docker-elk` subdirectory, but we override this with different network settings to make our cluster work.

 ## Environment